how to build a low-code MVP

 3. Pick the development technique

 Select a low-code MVP development approach that lines up with your product vision.
-We believe a single-feature MVP is the optimal way to go for most startups.
+Generally, a single-feature MVP is the optimal way to go for most startups.
 You can also adopt the concierge MVP technique for selected functions to cut your expenses.

 4. Create a product road map